Pratapvirendra47/GO-BASICS/README.md

 - Go is statically typed while Python is dynamically typed.
 - Not an Object Oriented language.
 No try catch or exception.
 We have design pattern to work with errors.
 - A module is a group of packages.

+- creating a module : go init mod <module name>
+- go.mod us kind of package.json.
+	- it lists all the dependencies.
+- go workspace can have multiple modules.

+## const vs immutable variable

+- immutable variable is a variable that is space in memory.
+Address that it has been allocated.
+- immutable variable can be set after the compilation where as constants is set at the start of the compilation.
+A constant cannot set its value in runtime.